Getting ready for your mortgage application

 3) Check your credit file to ensure the information held is correct.
-This information will be used by the lenders to ensure you are a good credit risk.
+This information will be used by the lenders to confirm you are a good credit risk.

 4) Get your paperwork in order.
 Your mortgage lender will request documents from you to prove incomings and outgoings.
-These are some of the documents they request:
+These are some of the papers they require:

 • Your last three months' bank statements